The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 PGS R² asks: “How good is today’s prediction model?”

-For many highly powered traits (like height), there is no meaningful difference between sequence‑based and pedigree‑based estimates.
+For many highly powered traits (e.g. height), there is no meaningful difference between sequence‑based and pedigree‑based estimates.
 (R)

 If you were genuinely updating on evidence, you’d say something like: